How to transfer a credit card balance

 Switching incentives: Some credit card providers offer rewards when you take out a balance transfer card.
 Rewards available with a balance transfer vary from cashback on your spending to discounts on streaming services.

 Want to see how much you could save?
-Plug your details into our credit card calculator and find out if you could save by transferring an existing balance.
+Our credit card calculator shows how much you could save by transferring an existing balance.

 What do I need to consider before I transfer a balance?